xebia-functional/xef/docs/intro/scala.md

 }.getOrElse(ex => println(ex.getMessage))
 ```

-In the books above we _execute_ the `ai` block with `getOrElse`, so in case an exception
+In the example above we _execute_ the `ai` block with `getOrElse`, so in case an exception
-is thrown (for books, if your API key is not correct), we are handing the error by printing
+is thrown (for example, if your API key is not correct), we are handing the error by printing
 the reason of the error.

 In the next examples we'll write functions that rely on `ai`'s DSL functionality,